divine-ray/Servilia/Structure/TO-DO/Ye' Good Olde TODO.md

 ##### Passing away of undead
 the terminal express and three moons initiative

+Charon has retired since the curse of undying has been set free, further complicating the departure of deceased The River Styx has dried out, thus other ways of departure from the mortal world are required, such as the terminal express however this one's man-made and thus not granted divine perfection and blessings along its travels
 ##### The system that explains modular armour and Splints
 > Armour may be modified at any time, given the required expertise.
 > Some pieces may be fitted with splints, which enhance the capabilities of this piece.
 Splints may be of organic (i.e. scales) or of inorganic origin.